suchithraQA/genai-testing-portfolio/findings/TC_AI_001_Bug/bug_report.md

 **How this is a defect:**
 1. User did NOT ask for fictional content
 2. User stated a false historical fact as if it were true
-3. Gemini should have caught this and asked for clarification
+3. The model should have caught this and asked for clarification
-4. Instead, Gemini generated fabricated content in a factual tone
+4. Instead, The model generated fabricated content in a factual tone
 5. Users unfamiliar with U.S. history might believe the biography is real

 **Verification steps:**